 One of the biggest challenges facing the AppSec industry today is the lack of skilled people.
 No matter how many firewalls are stood up, scans are run, or courses attended, almost all security efforts require highly trained practitioners.
 Whether it’s penetration testers, developers, hiring managers or release engineers, there are thousands of unfilled roles waiting for the right hires.

 Unfortunately, not enough of those people exist.
 The need for talent has far outgrown the supply, leading to the natural emergence of new training mechanisms.
-The trend the Security Innovation team is most excited about is that of Cyber Ranges - simulated environments that help educate through hands-on attacking.
 We strongly believe that there is a huge community of smart, curious and driven talent that just hasn’t had a chance to learn!
-That’s why we run events like our March Hackness Tournament to help those with an interest in hacking build a skill set for it.
+That’s why we run free public CMD+CTRL Cyber Range events to help those with an interest in hacking build a skill set for it.

 Today’s profile is especially exciting because it highlights how an engineer with minimal security background can quickly unlock their hidden talent.
 Brandon Evans is a Senior Software Engineer at Asurion who attended our Capture The Flag event at AppSec California 2019.
 To everyone’s surprise, including Brandon, he ended up winning the Gold Standard challenge, quickly mastering the skills needed to exploit a variety of vulnerabilities including XSS, SQL Injection and CSRF, while also being particularly adept at crafting phishing attacks.
 Brandon is the type of emerging security champion we like to see!